The Impact of Giving

 The Emory Vaccine Center is more than a vaccine center

-The Emory Vaccine Center (EVC) is an epicenter of academic research and development of vaccines against chronic and infectious diseases and the largest and most comprehensive academic vaccine research center in the world.
+The Emory Vaccine Center (EVC) is an epicenter of academic research focusing on the development of vaccines against chronic and infectious diseases and is the largest and most comprehensive academic vaccine research center in the world.

 Thanks to vaccines, diseases such as polio, yellow fever, smallpox, and many others no longer threaten millions of lives.
 Experts at the Emory Vaccine Center are working to expand that list.